Do's and Don'ts of Medicare Compliance

 • Require attendees to sign in (sign-in sheets MUST be optional)

-Agents are permitted to schedule and hold a sales event immediately following an educational event.
-The attendees must be made aware of a change from educational event to marketing event and given the opportunity to leave prior to the event beginning.
-Additionally, agents are allowed to improvise their delivery of the presentation and content they’d like to cover before accepting an application at a sales appointment.
-Now only “talking points” need to be submitted to CMS by the carriers, allowing agents the freedom to conduct a more interactive sales presentation.
+Agents are allowed to improvise their delivery of the presentation and content they’d like to cover before accepting an application at a sales appointment.
+Only “talking points” need to be submitted to CMS by the carriers, allowing agents the freedom to conduct a more interactive sales presentation.

 Individual appointments fall under the same category as sales events and the same CMS regulations apply.
-Don’t forget, whether you’re meeting face to face, or discussing plans one-on-one over the phone, you must have an SOA.
+Don’t forget, whether you’re meeting in person, or discussing plans one-on-one over the phone, you must have an SOA.

-Meeting face to face or discussing plans one-on-one over the phone requires an SOA.
+Meeting in person or discussing plans one-on-one over the phone requires an SOA.

 Websites